What if you took one or two afternoons to boost your business performance by 50%? Wouldn’t you immediately say “Yes, I’ll do it”?

 Your content strategy should be more subtle and focused because the attention of the social media user is very divided.
 The attention span is short, so you’ll need to say less but mean more.

 How often will you post on social media?
 Will you be the type of page that shares 50 posts or the type of page that shares one post?
 Both strategies have advantages!
+You can also think of using social media schedulers that are Hootsuite alternatives for better cost effectiveness.

 The posting schedule should include diversified content, meaning that you should alter between texts, videos, photos, audios, graphics, and so on.